octokatt/rumsford/characters/angela_gladstone.md

 (*) Melissa Andrus: Miserable architect that's a local family connection, who is now almost-always miserable due to a bad project.
     Update: this was due to the depression plague, has now been cured

+(*) Dwayne: From out of town, Danny talked about him; he's "like a fantasy person"

+(*) Larry: Hunts people who break their word, works for the Leviathan (from Danny's word)

+(*) Nicholas: Artist who can paint things to life (from Danny)

 ### Family Ties